adpopescu338/easy-text-update/README.md

 ## Saving the text

-When the text is updated, the `save` function passed to the `TextUpdateProvider` will be called with the updated text object.
+When you click "Save" the text is updated in the UI, and the `save` function provided to `TextUpdateProvider` is called with the updated text object.
-You can handle the saving of the text in this function the way you want.
-Since the text object is a plain javascript object, you can save it to a database or a file; it's up to you.
+In the save function you can handle the saving of the text the way you want.
+Since the text object is a plain javascript object, you can send it to the backend and save it to a database or a file.